DamianMullins/netcore-vue/readme.md

 ### Local Development

-To run the website in development mode run `yarn dev`.
+To run the website in development mode run `yarn dev` or `npm run dev`.

 When running the website this will output warnings and display error messages from Vue.js as well as allow the use of [the Vue.js devtools](https://github.com/vuejs/vue-devtools).

 ### Production Build

-To run the website in production mode run `yarn prod`.
+To run the website in production mode run `yarn prod` or `npm run prod`.

 This will build the required assets and the run the website in production mode.
 No warnings or error messages will be displayed, and [the Vue.js devtools](https://github.com/vuejs/vue-devtools) will be disabled.